A proximal method for composite minimization: Introduction

+In the next subsection, we discuss the building blocks from variational analysis that are used in later sections, focusing on key ideas that may be unfamiliar to many readers --- ``prox-regularity'' and ``partial smoothness'' --- and deferring more standard formal definitions to an Appendix.
+In Section~\ref{sec:examples}, we describe how a wide variety of examples can be posed as composite optimization problems of the form \eqref{hc}.
+We include problems from approximation, nonlinear programming, and regularized minimization, including nonconvex examples.
+Given its prevalence, historical importance, and significance in building intuition and terminology, we pay particular attention to the case in which the function $h$ is finite and polyhedral.
+Next, in Section~\ref{sec:related}, we survey the extensive body of related work.

-Let us fix some notation.
-We consider a local solution (or, more generally, critical point) $\bar x$ for the problem \eqnok{hc}, and let $\bar{c} := c(\bar{x})$.
-(Our assumption that the function $c$ is everywhere defined is primarily for notational simplicity: restricting our analysis to a neighborhood of $\bar x$ is straightforward.)
-The criticality condition is \mbox{$0 \in \partial (h \circ c)(\bar{x})$}, where $\partial$ denotes the subdifferential.
-As we discuss below, under reasonable conditions, a chain rule then implies existence of a vector $\bar{v}$ such that
+Section~\ref{sec:sized} contains our main theoretical tools, pertaining to the subproblem \eqref{pls}.
+We note that, since any local solution $\bar x$ for the problem \eqnok{hc} is {\em critical\/} (meaning that $0 \in \partial (h \circ c)(\bar{x})$, where $\partial$ denotes the subdifferential), a chain rule typically implies the existence of a vector $\bar{v}$ such that